hkhanna/birthday_notify/README.md

 - Airtable
 - IFTTT

+Logs go to `app.log` in the repo directory.

 ## Installation birthday_notify.py
 1. Create an IFTTT Webhook Maker -> Notification trigger.
 Make sure the IFTTT app is installed on your phone.
 2. Clone this repo onto the deployment VPS.